Step 2: How To Solve The White Corners In The First Layer

 The second step of the beginner's Rubik's Cube tutorial doesn't require long algorithms.
-You just have to apply some short permutations which you don’t even have to memorize.
+You just have to apply a couple of short permutations which are easy to understand and to memorize.

-Some short example situations you might be facing while solving your Rubik's Cube when you want to move a white corner piece to the top layer.
+Here are a few examples which you might be facing while solving your Rubik's Cube when you want to move a white corner piece to the top layer.
 In each example the piece we're fixing is the last white corner to demonstrate that these moves don't break the solved pieces.

 According to the orientation there are three cases:

-When the white corner piece is in the white layer just in a wrong spot or oriented bad you need to take it out to the bottom layer and do one of the previous moves.
+When the white corner piece is in the white layer just in a wrong spot you first need to take it out to the bottom layer and do one of the previous moves.
+An example:

 Using only one algorithm: R' D' R D